What affects cost planning for moves in London

 • Peak traffic routes → Avoid school-run and commuter peaks; choose a quieter travel window.

-• Complex inventory → Label rooms and group items by destination to reduce decision time at unload.
+• Complex inventory → Label rooms and group items by destination to reduce decision time during unloading.